Processes

 A tuple

-declaration can contain any combination of the following qualifiers, previously described: val
+definition may contain any of the following qualifiers, as previously described: val

 , path